Mjvolk3/Zendron/README.md

 ![](https://github.com/Mjvolk3/Zendron/raw/main/notes/assets/images/zendron.citation-key.md.zotero-config-editor-accept-risks.png)
 - In the Search, type `autoPinDelay` and change the integer value from 0 (default) to 1.
 Click OK.
 ![](https://github.com/Mjvolk3/Zendron/raw/main/notes/assets/images/zendron.citation-key.md.autoPinDelay-update.png)
+- This will automatically pin any new publications coming into your zotero database.
+For previous citations that are not yet pinned, you can highlight all metadata, right click and select `Better BibTex > Pin BibTeX key`.
+This will make your entries compatible with Zendron.
+This is a one time thing, after setting the `autoPinDelay`, you won't need to worry about this.

 ## Zotero API key